 - Expressive Arts and Design

-Session choices at Montagu are outlined below:
+Session times at Montagu are outlined below.

 Our Reception Unit is a large, fun and energetic space with learning and development at its centre.
 As a team, we aim to constantly evolve, ensuring that our children love coming to school each day and find learning challenging and exciting.
 We aim to provide our children with key learning dispositions including resilience, resourcefulness and the ability to take safe risks for learning.
 At Montagu we strive to create a classroom culture that cultivates the habits and attitudes of curious, confident and independent learners.